bsn-si/ocex-cli/README.md

 ```

 #### Fill balance
-For interact with you contract and add coupons - you need fill balance.
-With this command you fill contract balance from their owner funds.
+To interact with a contract and register coupons the contract balance should be toped up.
+With this command you top up the contract's balance with the owner's funds.

 ``` bash
 ➜  ~ ocex-cli contract fill SampleContract --amount=100 --unit=Unit